Niemietz/massimp/README.md

 2. After document is loaded, start the Massimp element by doing the following:

-⋅⋅⋅Using jQuery:
+   Using jQuery:
 ```javascript
 $(".massimp-container").massimp( [OPTIONS] );
 ```
-⋅⋅⋅Using pure ES6 / Javascript:
+   Using pure ES6 / Javascript:
 ```javascript
 getElementsByClassName("massimp-container")[0].massimp( [OPTIONS] );
 ```
-⋅⋅⋅or
+   or
 ```javascript
 new Massimp(".massimp-container", [OPTIONS] );
 ```
-⋅⋅* PS.:
+   * PS.:
-⋅⋅⋅If you want the set the default settings of the Massimp Element, send the options object as parameter, like:
+   If you want the set the default settings of the Massimp Element, send the options object as parameter, like:
-⋅⋅⋅Using jQuery:
+   Using jQuery:
 ```javascript
 $(".massimp-container").massimp({
     showInputFileText: false,